-On 17th November, 2016 there will be a referendum for residents in Walton parish on the Walton Neighbourhood Plan.

-The Walton Community Council has prepared the Neighbourhood Plan for its parish and it has been agreed that the referendum area will cover the whole parish area.
-This document explains more about the referendum that is going to take place and how you can take part.
+On 7th May 2015 there will be referendums for residents and businesses in Milton Keynes borough on the Central Milton Keynes (CMK) Business Neighbourhood Plan.
+This document explains more about the referendums that are going to take place and how you can take part.
 It also gives you information about the Town and Country Planning system.

-The Referendum
+The Referendums

-The referendum on 17th November 2016 will ask you to vote 'yes' or 'no' to a question.
+Both the residents' and businesses' referendums on 7 May 2015 will ask you to vote yes or no to a question.
 For this referendum you will receive a ballot paper with this question:

-"Do you want Milton Keynes Council to use the Neighbourhood Plan for Walton to help it decide planning applications in the neighbourhood area?"
+"Do you want Milton Keynes Council to use the Neighbourhood Plan for Central Milton Keynes to help it decide planning applications in the neighbourhood area?"